xjtu-enre/ENRE-cpp/docs/relation/Extend.md

 relation:
     type: Extend
     items:
-        -   from: Struct:Derived
+        -   from: Struct:'Derived'
-            to: Struct:Base
+            to: Struct:'Base'
             loc: file0:4:19
-        -   from: Struct:Derived2
+        -   from: Struct:'Derived2'
-            to: Struct:Derived
+            to: Struct:'Derived'
             loc: file0:7:19
 ```